How to spot a true vegan sneaker?

 We therefore seek to explore the different materials, labels, ecological aspects, and a number of other criteria to guide you in your consumption choices.

-How to identify a vegan sneaker by its materials?
+How to identify vegan sneakers by their materials?

-Identifying a vegan sneaker starts with examining the materials used in its manufacture.
+Identifying vegan sneakers starts with examining the materials used in their manufacture.

-• Synthetic Leather - vegan sneakers are often made from synthetic leather, but it is essential to ensure that they are "cruelty-free materials".
-Avoid polyurethane (PU) leathers which can be less durable but, above all, contain harmful chemicals, even organic plant-based PU.
+• Synthetic leather - vegan sneakers are often made of synthetic leather, but it is essential to check that they are "cruelty-free materials".
+Avoid polyurethane (PU) leathers which may be less durable but, more importantly, contain harmful chemicals, even bio-PU vegan.

-- Cactus Leather and Apple Leather - more and more brands are using innovative materials such as cactus leather or apple leather, which are both durable and environmentally friendly.
-This is the case for ME.LAND in its collections of vegan Chelsea boots, Lander derbies and sneakers in collaboration with Mademoiselle Pimpante..
+• Cactus leather and apple leather - more and more brands are using innovative materials such as cactus leather or apple leather, which are both durable and environmentally friendly.
+This is the case for ME.LAND in its collections of Chelsea boots, Lander derbies and sneakers in collaboration with Mademoiselle Pimpante..

-• Vegan Suede or Velvet - this alternative to traditional suede can be made from various synthetic materials or vegetable fibers.
+• Vegan Suede, Faux Suede or Velvet - this alternative to traditional suede can be made from various synthetic materials or vegetable fibers.
 Make sure it is labeled as vegan.

-• Vegan Glue - the glue used in sneaker manufacturing can also contain animal-derived ingredients such as fish skin.
+• Vegan glue - the glue used in the manufacture of sneakers can also contain animal-derived ingredients such as fish skin.
 Look for brands that specify the use of plant-based latex glue.

 ✅ Synthetic leather, "cruelty-free"